brouhardlab/Kappa/README.md

 See documentation [here](./doc/Kappa_User_Manual.pdf).

+**Note** that the documentation has been written for the first version of Kappa.
+The software has evolved a bit since that time so you might see some features that are not available anymore.

 ## Authors

 `Kappa` has been created originally by [**Kevan Lu**](http://www.kevan.lu/) and converted as a Fiji plugin by [Hadrien Mary](mailto:hadrien.mary@gmail.com).